Koenraad Elst: Indigenous Aryan theories

 In two books, Update on the Aryan Invasion Debate (1999) and Asterisk in Bhāropīyasthān (2007), Elst argues against the academically accepted view that the Indo-European languages originated in the Kurgan culture of the Central Asian steppes and that the migrations to Indian subcontinent in the second millennium BCE brought a proto-Indo-European language with them.
 He instead proposes that the language originated in India and it spread to Middle East and Europe when the Aryans, (who were indigenous) migrated out.
 According to Elst, the linguistic data are a "soft" type of evidence and are compatible with a variety of scenarios.
 To Elst, dominant linguistic theories may be compatible with an out-of-India scenario for Indo-European expansion.

 One of the few authors to use paleolinguistics, he is deemed as one of the leading proponents of the Indigenous Aryans ("Out of India") fringe theory.
 The theory has been rejected by the scholarly community and is not deemed as a serious competitor to the Kurgan hypothesis, except by some authors in India.
 He has also written against the "Aryan Invasion" theory to defend the fringe Out of India theory in a blog piece for the Indian diaspora think tank Bridge India.

 Hindutva and Islamophobia

 Elst was an editor of the New Right Flemish nationalist journal Teksten, Kommentaren en Studies from 1992 to 1995, focusing on criticism of Islam.
-He had associations with Vlaams Blok, a far-rightFlemish Movement political party.
+He had associations with Vlaams Blok, a far-right Flemish Movement political party.
 He has also been a regular contributor to The Brussels Journal, a controversial conservative blog.

 Every Muslim is a Sita who must be released from Ravana's prison.
 We should help Muslims in freeing themselves from Islam …